Sansevieria trifasciata Laurentii

 Uses: Sansevieria trifasciata Laurentii can be used as both Floor Standing Plants or Table Top Plants.

 Sansevieria trifasciata Laurentii can be used with equal effectiveness as an accent potted plant or in a grouping in planters or garden beds.
-Seen in so many places including hospitals, hotels, shopping malls, banks and homes, Sansevieria trifasciata Laurentii is a popular unique ornamental plant that will not only transform your home, office, business or garden but will also add color, drama and texture to any environment.
+Seen in so many places including hospitals, hotels, shopping malls, banks and homes, Sansevieria trifasciata Laurentii is a popular unique ornamental plant that will not only transform the home, office, business or garden but will also add color, drama and texture to any environment.

 Sansevieria species are believed to act as good air purifiers by removing toxins (such as formaldehyde, xylene and toluene) from the air, thereby gaining a reputation as a good cure for sick building syndrome.
 Sansevieria use the crassulacean acid metabolism process, which absorbs carbon dioxide and releases oxygen at night.
 This purportedly makes them suitable bedroom plants.
 However, since the leaves are potentially poisonous if ingested, Sansevieria is not usually recommended for children’s bedrooms.